 I’m not going to lie and say the earthquakes we experienced in Bali were no big deal.

 While they were happening, they were downright frightening.
 And the days following each earthquake were unnerving, too.

 We became almost obssessively aware of safety issues whereever we went.
-We were spotting escape routes from beaches, looking for clearings to run to during the next quake, and we packed a bag with necessities in case disaster strikes.
+We were spotting escape routes from beaches, looking for clearings to run to during the next quake, and we packed a bag with necessities in case disaster struck.